Berberis napaulensis: Description

-Berberis napaulensis is a shrub or small tree that can be 1–7 meters tall.
-Leaves are up to 61 centimeters long, with 5-12 pairs of leaflets plus a larger terminal leaflet, all shiny above, yellowish-green below.
-Flowers are yellow, borne in a large panicle.
-Berries are spherical, deep purple, 5–7 millimeters in diameter.
+Berberis napaulensis is an evergreen shrub (rarely a small tree) that grows to 1–7 metres tall.
+The leaves are 17–70 centimetres long and 7–22 cm broad, with 4-12 pairs of leaflets plus a larger terminal leaflet, all shiny above, yellowish-green below, and with spined margins.
+The flowers are yellow, borne in large panicles.
+The berries are spherical, deep purple, 5–8 millimetres in diameter.

 Taxonomy

-Berberis napaulensis was initially scientifically described and named by Augustin Pyramus de Candolle as Mahonia napaulensis in 1821.
-As part of a long running debate between botanists on if Mahonia should be a synonym of Berberis, Kurt Polycarp Joachim Sprengel classified it as Berberis napaulensis in 1825.
-A paper was published by Joseph Edward Laferrière in 1997 summarized the arguments in favor of Berberis as the correct classification.
-As of 2023 this is the most common classification by botanists.
+Berberis napaulensis was initially scientifically named and described by Augustin Pyramus de Candolle as Mahonia napaulensis in 1821.
+As part of a long running debate between botanists on whether Mahonia should be a synonym of Berberis, Kurt Polycarp Joachim Sprengel classified it as Berberis napaulensis in 1825.
+A paper published by Joseph Edward Laferrière in 1997 gave arguments in favour of Berberis as the correct classification, while Yu & Chung (2017) recommended acceptance of four genera including Mahonia as distinct.
+As of 2023, the Plants of the World Online database (POWO) follows Laferrière's single-genus classification.
+The Flora of China treats the species in Mahonia; it also treats Berberis duclouxiana as a separate species, as Mahonia duclouxiana.